Let Oomnitza be your single source of truth!

 Creating user workflows with the API block

-To reduce your workload and automate complex and repetitive tasks, you can create user workflows with the API block by following the steps in Using the API block.
-To locate the available presets, enter Slack in the Select Preset search field.
-Select your preset of choice and for every preset enter the following information in the Configure section:
+To reduce the workload and automate complex and repetitive tasks, you can use the API block to create user workflows.
+See Using the API block.
+To choose presets, enter Slack in the Select Preset search field.
+Select a preset and for each enter your Slack credentials in the Configure section.
+See Adding your Slack OAuth credentials to Oomnitza.

 The Slack API block workflow comes with the following presets for users: